powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

 - [GitHub pages docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)
 - [Jekyll docs for Windows](https://jekyllrb.com/docs/installation/windows/)

-So, the first error that I made was considering WSL 2 as "pure" Linux, so I went straight to the Linux installation page and my plan was incredibly <s>cunning</s> stupid.<br>
+So, the first error I made was considering WSL 2 as "pure" Linux, so I went straight to the Linux installation page and my plan was incredibly <s>cunning</s> stupid.<br>

 I installed ruby, since Jekyll is written in ruby, but I had an error that went like this: